GreggBzz/GreggBzz.github.io/content/work/current-work/current-work-16.md

 hideDate: true
 hideTitle: true
 images:
-- /images/current-work/wakingrealityII_oilonlinen_25x29_2023.jpg
+- /images/current-work/yourerootsareleftinmine_acryliconcanvas_2023.jpg
-title: Waking Reality II
+title: Your Roots Are Lfet In Mine
 tags:
 - work
 ---
-**Waking Reality II**
+**Your Roots Are Left In Mine**
-- Oil on linen
+- Acrylic on canvas
 - 25x29 (inches)